Smothered Green Beans Recipe (Southern-Style, Rich & Savory)

 Making the Roux:

-To make the roux, we are going to add in your 3 tbsps all-purpose flour and a tbsp of butter (optional) as well as your preferred seasoning.
+To make the roux, we are going to add in your 3 tbsps all-purpose flour and a tablespoon of butter (optional) as well as your preferred seasoning.
 In this case, we’re using my All-Purpose Seasoning, garlic powder, and smoked paprika.

 Cook the roux for 3-4 minutes (keep stirring the entire time), add in the chicken broth, and bring to a boil.